Soundbirds/bbb/readme.md

 - Switch the x-variable to 'Time' after loading into the web browser is completed
 - Make an intial run without selecting any counties.
-- Single left mouse click on a circle to select (or unselect) a county, or select the counties manaully from the list.
+- Single left mouse click on a circle to select (or unselect) a county (state), or select the counties (states) manually from the list.
 - After selection is complete, rerun